Kyoto0-0/cancer-gene-expression-classifier/README.md

 # Cancer Type Classification from Gene Expression Data

+This dataset is a well-separated benchmark: each cancer type originates from a distinct tissue, so transcriptional profiles are naturally distinct.
+99.4% accuracy is expected and does not generalize to harder clinical problems (e.g., cancer subtype classification, early-stage detection).
+The interesting result is the one misclassification — a LUAD sample predicted as BRCA — which reflects real molecular overlap between the two cancers.

 ## Biological Question
 Can a neural network distinguish between five cancer types (BRCA, KIRC, COAD, LUAD, PRAD) based solely on gene expression patterns?